-The annual Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference was truly a special event that changed lives.
-Could it change yours?
+The Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year.
+Will it change yours?

 Founder, StopAfib.org

-Imagine a Single Piece of Information, or a Single Procedure, or a Single Piece of Expert Advice Empowering You to Get Back to the Way You Were Before Afib Disrupted Your Life!
+Imagine Finding a Single Piece of Information, or a Single Procedure, or a Single Piece of Expert Advice That Empowers You to Get Back to the Way You Were Before Afib Disrupted Your Life!

 Imagine getting back to truly living, rather than just existing.